POLDER-Crew/Federated-Search-Documentation/book/intro.md

 1. If your data is being indexed by [DataONE](https://www.dataone.org/), you're in!
 POLDER Federated Search automatically searches DataONE's index.

-1. If you're able to follow the [science-on-schema.org guidelines](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md) (or soon to come POLDER schema.org best practices) for your dataset metadata, all you have to do is provide us with a sitemap link so that POLDER Federated Search can harvest your metadata.
+1. If you're able to add JSON-LD metadata to your data sets and follow the POLDER schema.org best practices (in progress and coming soon - see [science-on-schema.org guidelines](https://github.com/ESIPFed/science-on-schema.org/blob/master/guides/Dataset.md) for now) for your dataset metadata, all you have to do is provide us with a sitemap link so that POLDER Federated Search can harvest your metadata.
+[Read more](inclusion-guidelines) about what this involves.

 1. If you or your team don’t have the capacity to complete the schema.org mark-up we can add you to the list of repositories to receive one-on-one development help from us so that we can help you meet the schema.org guidelines and get your data included